engrit-illinois/Get-GpoContainingSetting/README.md

 The wildcard query used to filter all retrieved GPOs before searching through their XML.
 Default is `*` (i.e. all GPOs in the domain).
 Note: it's highly recommended to filter GPOs as much as possible to reduce runtime.
 Expect a search of ~1000 name-matched GPOs to take on the order of ~20 minutes.

+### -ReportType \<"XML" | "HTML"\>
+Optional string with value of `XML` or `HTML`.
+Whether to export GPO reports as XML or HTML before searching through them.
+For most circumstances `XML` is recommended, however `HTML` can be useful for identifying which GPOs have orhpaned settings, which do not appear any differently in XML, but _do_ appear differently in the HTML render.
+Default is `XML`.

 ### -Domain \<string\>
 Optional string.